PS4 and PS4 Pro Black Friday UK deals - best offers on Argos, Amazon and GAME

 PS4 and PS4 Pro Black Friday UK deals – best offers on Argos, Amazon and GAME

-With the PS5 due out next year, there have been a good number of deals on the PS4 on Black Friday weekend, and offers will continue into Cyber Monday.
+With the PS5 due out next year, there have been a good number of deals on the PS4 for Black Friday, and offers will continue past Cyber Monday.

 If you’re still looking to buy a PlayStation, or you want to upgrade to 4K gameplay, then there’s still time to find a good deal and get the console at a much better price.

 £199 is a good price point if you’re looking for a PS4 bundled with a decent game.
-You can get the console with the ever popular FIFA 20 from Argos for £199.
-For the same price, GAME are offering the console with Call of Duty: Modern Warfare, Marvel’s Spider Man or, the new AAA blockbuster, Death Standing.
+You can get the console with the ever popular FIFA 20 from Argos for £199 – deal ends at midnight 2nd December.
+For the same price, GAME is offering the console with Call of Duty: Modern Warfare, Marvel’s Spider Man or, the new AAA blockbuster, Death Standing.
 Each GAME bundle also comes with a 2 month NOW TV entertainment pass.

 PS4 Black Friday weekend & Cyber Monday deals